 <option>s are populated with a loop through all the product's variants.
 You can also select a variant by default, based on a variant link, or availability, using the

-selected_or_first_available_variant attribute of the product object:
+selected_or_first_available_variant attribute of the

 The quantity inputAnchor link to section titled "The quantity input"